goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** With the npm ecosystem it is common to have many dependencies for a project.
 Dependencies should always be kept in check as new vulnerabilities are found.
 Use tools like [npm audit](https://docs.npmjs.com/cli/audit) or [snyk](https://snyk.io/) to track, monitor and patch vulnerable dependencies.
 Integrate these tools with your CI setup so you catch a vulnerable dependency before it makes it to production.

-**Otherwise:** An attacker could detect your web framework and attack all its known vulnerabilities.
+**Иначе:** An attacker could detect your web framework and attack all its known vulnerabilities.

 🔗 [**Read More: Dependency security**](/sections/security/dependencysecurity.md)